engpap/engpap/README.md

 # Hi there 👋, I'm Andrea

 I'm a software engineer with a passion for mobile and web development, recommender systems, and multi-GPU computing.
-Currently, I'm pursuing my studies at Politecnico di Milano and working towards a double degree at the University of Illinois at Chicago.
-My academic journey is focused on a Master of Science in Computer Science.
+Currently, I'm pursuing a Master of Science in Computer Science at Politecnico di Milano and working towards a double degree at the University of Illinois at Chicago.

 ## 🔭 What I'm working on

-At present, my primary focus is the development of a mobile application that helps users discover and learn new things.
+At present, my primary focus is the development of a cross-platform mobile application that helps users discover and learn new things by providing AI-generated chunks of information.

 ## 🌱 I'm currently learning